Emelia30/WebFundamentals/src/content/en/tools/lighthouse/audits/budgets.md

   </figcaption>
 </figure>

-When you define a budget file, the **Performance Budgets** audit only reports on the categories that you've specified.
+When you define a budget file, the **Performance Budgets** audit reports on the resource types that you've specified.
-But you can still access the information for the rest of the categories from the **Keep Request Counts And File Sizes Small** audit.
+But you can still access the information for the rest of the types from the **Keep Request Counts And File Sizes Small** audit.

 Example JSON output: